rpontell/news_chrome_extention/README.md

 - **Efficient Reading**: Enjoy a clean and user-friendly interface designed for seamless reading.

 ## How It Works
-1. **Install the Extension**: Add the ilpost.it Political News Reader extension to your Chrome browser.
+1. **Install the Extension**: Add the extension to your Chrome browser.
-2. **Stay Updated**: Instantly access the latest political news from ilpost.it right from your browser toolbar.
+2. **Stay Updated**: Instantly access the latest political news from ilpost.it, ansa.it and gazzettaufficiale.it right from your browser toolbar.
 3. **Read and Explore**: Dive into detailed articles and stay informed about the political landscape in Italy effortlessly.

 ## Why Use It